jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
 Yes!
-More correctly, the universe is a projection of our own minds, based on how it's programmed.
+More correctly, the universe is a projection of our own minds, based on how it's programmed -- change your programming or belief and reality changes too.

-The physical universe is based on our metaphysical minds, as Descartes' mind-body problem
+The physical universe is based on the **configuration** of our metaphysical minds, as Descartes' mind-body problem.
 {{< /l >}}